 Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals, animal products, or to obtain a zoosanitary certificate for an animal product, you should contact the VS Field Office covering the area from which the animal or product will be exported, the area in which your office is located, or the area in which the product is manufactured.

-In addition to the export health certificate, Australia requires an Appendix B certificate when the horse has been in the country of export for less than 60 days:
+Note: In addition to the export health certificate, Australia requires an Appendix B certificate when the horse has been in the country of export for less than 60 days:

 For more information about exporting your pets click here.

 For species not listed, the requirements are not known.
 However, exporters wanting to ship livestock or germplasm whose requirements are not listed in the IREGS, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
 This Import Permit will most likely outline the specific requirements.